-There are also many interactive things to do for kids, like exploring a 1950s international fire truck and dressing up in authentic replicas of fire fighting gear.
+There are also many interactive things for kids, like exploring a 1950s international fire truck and dressing up in authentic replicas of fire fighting gear.

 Tickets can be purchased in person at the museum.
 Admission tickets are $5 for adults, $3 for seniors (60+), and $2 for children 12 and under.
-Children under the age of 3 and active-duty military (in uniform) can visit the museum for free.
+Children under 3 and active-duty military (in uniform) can visit the museum for free.